justincwatt/wp-monthchunks/readme.txt

 == Screenshots ==

-1. This is how Monthchunks looks on the Twenty Eleven theme.
-You can see here than 4 years of archives (eventually 48 links) take up less than 200 vertical pixels of precious sidebar real estate.
-Note that if you're browsing a monthly archive page, that month's number is bold, but not a link.
-If you hover over any month's link, you'll see the full localized month name and year as a *tooltip*.
+1. This is how Monthchunks looks with the Twenty Eleven theme.
+You can see here that 4 years of archives (eventually 48 links) take up less than 200 vertical pixels of precious sidebar real estate.
+Note that if you're browsing a monthly archive page, that month's number is emboldened, but not linked.
+If you hover over the link for any month, you'll see the localized month name and year as a *tooltip*.

 == Changelog ==
 = 2.3 =